BLSQ/iaso/README.md

 ```

 This will pull the necessary containers (iaso & nginx) and spin up the service at port 80.

+### Rotating SECRET_KEY

+`SECRET_KEY` signs sessions, password reset tokens and other signed data.
+Changing it
+naively logs every user out and invalidates outstanding tokens.
+To rotate it gracefully,
+use `SECRET_KEY_FALLBACKS`, which lists old keys Django still uses to *verify* (but not
+*sign*) signatures:

+1. Move the current `SECRET_KEY` value into `SECRET_KEY_FALLBACKS` (comma separated if
+   several old keys are kept).
+2. Set `SECRET_KEY` to the new value.
+3. Deploy.
+Existing sessions and tokens keep working because they are validated against
+   the fallback key, while new data is signed with the new key.
+4. Once the oldest signed data has expired (e.g. past `SESSION_COOKIE_AGE` /
+   `PASSWORD_RESET_TIMEOUT`), remove the old key from `SECRET_KEY_FALLBACKS`.

 ## System requirements